-Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Use of Estimates" in our Annual Report on Form 10-K filed with the SEC on March 26, 2020 and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. During the six months ended June 30, 2020, there were no material changes to our critical accounting policies from those discussed in our Annual Report on Form 10-K filed with the SEC on March 26, 2020.
+Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Use of Estimates" in our Annual Report on Form 10-K filed with the SEC on March 30, 2021 and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. During the six months ended June 30, 2021, except as described in Note 2 to the unaudited interim condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-K filed with the SEC on March 30, 2021.

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk.
+Quantitative and Qualitative Disclosures About Market Risk

 The primary objectives of our investment activities are to ensure liquidity and to preserve capital.
 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-There was no material foreign currency risk for the six months ended June 30, 2020.
-We held \$203.1 million in cash and investments as of June 30, 2020 which consisted of money market funds, U.S. Treasury securities, corporate bonds, commercial paper, and U.S. government agency securities.
-We held no interest-bearing liabilities as of June 30, 2020.
+There was no material foreign currency risk for the six months ended June 30, 2021.
+We held \$301.8 million in cash and investments as of June 30, 2021 which consisted of money market funds, U.S. Treasury securities, corporate bonds, commercial paper, and U.S. government agency securities.
+We held no interest-bearing liabilities as of June 30, 2021.
 Historical fluctuations in interest rates have not been significant for us.
-Due to the short-term maturities of our cash equivalents, an immediate 10% relative change in interest rates would not have a material effect on the fair market value of our cash equivalents.
+An immediate 1% relative change in interest rates would not have a material effect on the fair market value of our cash equivalents and investments.

 Item 4.
-Controls and Procedures.
+Controls and Procedures